keras-team/keras-io/examples/nlp/md/sentence_embeddings_with_sbert.md

 ---
 ## Setup

 Let's install and import the libraries we need.
-We'll be using the KerasNLP library in this example.
+We'll be using the KerasHub library in this example.

 We will also enable [mixed precision](https://www.tensorflow.org/guide/mixed_precision)